 Get a Learner Permit in Tennessee

 Under Tennessee's Graduated Driver License (GDL) program, you're eligible to begin driving at 15 years old.
 But before grabbing the car keys, you must first obtain a learner's permit.
-Teens eighteen and older are exempt from the GDL process.
+Teens 18 years old and older are exempt from the GDL process.

 A) Ace a Few DMV Practice Permit Tests